-Dyskeratosis congenita is a rare form of bone marrow failure, where the bone marrow fails to produce enough blood cells.
-The condition is therefore usually diagnosed based on a low number of circulating red blood cells, white blood cells and platelets.
+Dyskeratosis congenita (DC) is a rare form of bone marrow failure, where the bone marrow fails to produce enough blood cells.
+This condition is therefore usually diagnosed based on a low number of circulating red blood cells (RBCs), white blood cells (WBCs), and platelets.

 The TINF2 gene codes for a protein found in the shelterin complex, which protects telomeres during DNA repair.
-In the absence of shelterin, the chromosome ends would be picked up as abnormal breaks in the sequence of DNA and the repair mechanism would involve these ends being joined together or apoptosis being induced.
-Mutations that arise in the TERC, TERT, DKC1 or TINF2 genes therefore disrupt the maintenance of telomeres, which become reduced in length.
+In the absence of shelterin, the chromosome ends would be picked up as abnormal breaks in the sequence of DNA and the repair mechanism would involve these ends being joined together or apoptosis is induced.
+Mutations that arise in the TERC, TERT, DKC1, or TINF2 genes, therefore, disrupt the maintenance of telomeres, which become reduced in length.

-Cells that divide rapidly are the most affected by the presence of short telomeres meaning people with the condition usually develop disorders of the skin, bone marrow, oral mucosa, nail beds and hair follicles.
-Chromosomal instability due to impaired telomere maintenance may also give rise to genetic abnormalities that cause uncontrolled cell division, therefore increasing the risk of malignancy in individuals with dyskeratosis congenita.
+Cells that divide rapidly are the most affected by the presence of short telomeres.
+As a result, people with this condition usually develop disorders of the skin, bone marrow, oral mucosa, nail beds, and hair follicles.
+Chromosomal instability due to impaired telomere maintenance may also give rise to genetic abnormalities that cause uncontrolled cell division, thereby increasing the risk of malignancy in individuals with DC.

 DC can also be characterized by oral leukoplakia, hyperpigmentation of the skin, and nail dystrophy.
 Additional features of this condition include:

 This disorder generally affects men much more frequently than females because, in the majority of cases, the mode of inheritance is X-linked recessive.
 This means that the gene mutation that causes the condition is located on the X chromosome.